 For many years, we have had a strategic alliance with the School District of Philadelphia to provide vision care services to their students.
 Working closely with school nurses, TEI deploys vision care teams to schools to provide free vision screenings.
 For children who fail the vision screening, we work with schools nurses to schedule students at one of TEI’s three locations for comprehensive vision care and eyeglasses.
 Each year, several hundred children are transported to TEI for the care they need.

-What we were able to accomplish this past year using the dollars we raised in 2016 was quite impressive.
-Working collaboratively with The School District of Philadelphia nurses, we provided the following services to children in Philadelphia public schools during the 2016-2017 academic year:
+What we were able to accomplish this past year using the dollars we raised in 2019 was quite impressive.
+Working collaboratively with The School District of Philadelphia nurses, we provided the following services to children in Philadelphia public schools during the 2018-2019 academic year:

-- Comprehensive vision and ocular health examinations to 250 children by transporting the children to The Eye Institute’s pediatric service.
+- Comprehensive vision and ocular health examinations to 204 children by transporting the children to The Eye Institute’s pediatric service.

+Last year, the annual “Looking Out for Kids” benefit raised over $100,000 making it possible to continue offering this important program within our community.
 Through our work and the generosity of our community partners, we can continue to help change the lives of children and provide them with the vision care that is necessary to ensure academic success.